Sophie Sosnowski: Views

+Sosnowski criticized Reconstruction, which was a time of economic and social difficulty in Georgia.
+She wrote – perhaps referring to the 14th Amendment – that “... to place the Negro on the same level with the Caucasian race, must be considered by every reflecting mind, a great political blunder."

+Posthumous assessments

 A local historian of Athens recollected that Sosnowski “... was a princess in grace and courtesy of manner.
 She was highly educated, a brilliant musician and of very distinguished appearance.
 It was an education to a girl to be associated with the Madame and Miss Callie."

+A later assessment states: "Added to unusual natural artistic and musical gifts ... her lofty character, pure ideals, abhorrence of the insincere and the false, made her a person whose impress upon young people was above the price of rubies."